-4. Secure the passenger seat (if equipped).
-Gently raise the rear bracket and reinstall the nylon grommet.
+- 4. Position the passenger seat near the fender, and push the grab strap through the seat bottom (if equipped). - Lower the passenger seat onto the seat post, and push downward to engage the seat grommet to the seat post. - 6.
+Gently raise the rear bracket and reinstall the nylon grommet. - 7.
 Thread the rear bracket bolt and washer through the bracket and nylon grommet.
 Torque the bolt to specification.